krbysh/FEH-Mass-Simulator-JP/json/readme.md

 Allows modifiers to specify range to read.

-The Google Sheet MUST be public and shared on the web.
+The Google Sheet MUST be public and published on the web.

 The KEY is aquired from the URL of the Google Sheet.
 (For example, https://docs.google.com/spreadsheets/d/1vwymjyksChc84apCilDJtU2oit2xh--tcx9neeziF1M/)